Katamari Damacy Reroll Accessibility Report

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.

-Katamari Damacy Reroll has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Katamari Damacy Reroll, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Katamari Damacy Reroll which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Katamari Damacy Reroll, and offer accessibility features for Audio:

 System Accessibility Settings